Short answer

 Block timestamps

-How close to the 2-second finality target
+How close to the current cadence target

 What TEE consensus means for testnet